vatsunlab/Feature_based_auditory_model/README.md

 ## Directory structure:
 * "Code": Code to train and test a feature-based auditory categorization model.
 * "Stimuli": The root directory for different call (sound) types.
-Each subfolder inside Stimuli is considered a different group.
+Each subfolder inside the "Stimuli" folder is considered a different sound/call type.
+The subfolders should contain sound files (wav or mp3 or any file-extension that matlab can read using audioread).
-* "Mel_spect": Mel-scaled spectrogram for each stimulus inside "Stimuli".
+* "Mel_spect": Mel-scaled spectrogram for each stimulus inside the "Stimuli" folder.
 Directory structure of "Stimuli" and "Mel_spect" will be identical.
 "Mel_spect" is automatically populated by running the script Code/create_stim_spectrogram.m.
 * "Trained_models": Folder where trained models are saved as subfolders.

 ## (Two) Key scripts under "Code"